-VNA is taking extra precautions to gradually increase our clinical presence in the community.
-We continue to stay apprised of the current situation, especially the increase in positive cases, to meet the needs of our patients in Hospice and Palliative Care safely and effectively.
+VNA is working toward increasing our clinical presence in the community safely, as we are committed to providing the best care possible to all of our patients and their families in Hospice and Palliative Care.
 Our team is following the recommendations of the CDC and the regulations of CMS as well as the state and local guidelines.

 Meals on Wheels Operations: